natallzl/data310/Project2.md

 ## Project 2 - Zambia DHS Data Analysis and Modeling

+I requested and obtained DHS data for Zambia (2018, DHS-VII).

 ### Model 1 - Penalized Logistic Regression

 **Using the R script provided, split and sample your DHS persons data and evaluate the AUC - ROC values you produce.
 Which "top_model" performed the best (had the largest AUC)?**